Patrick Mahomes Injury Update: Chiefs Quarterback Stumbles To Sidelines After Hit, Evaluated For Concussion

-Mahomes was declared out after being taken for a medical evaluation by the Chiefs staff, leaving the team without the All Pro quarterback for the remainder of the contest.

 Replays showed that Mahomes appeared to twist his neck awkwardly after being tackled on a third-down run against the Browns.
-He attempted to get back up on his own but wobbled and had to be braced by a teammate.
+He attempted to get up on his own, but wobbled and had to be braced by a teammate.

-Mahomes continued to move slowly as he was helped to the sidelines, appearing to walk gingerly and needing the aid of the Chiefs medical staff.
-But the broadcast later showed him jogging more briskly once he reached the sidelines and was headed to the locker room.

-Patrick Mahomes is in the locker room after being slow to get up on a run play.

 If it is determined that Mahomes suffered a concussion, it could mean an indefinite absence.
-The NFL has a detailed criteria for players who have suffered major head injuries, mandating that they be able to achieve a series of milestones before they can be cleared to play again.
-They must first be able to return to a baseline of symptoms and show that they have full control of cognitive and balance functions, ESPN reported.
+The NFL has a detailed criteria for players who have suffered head injuries, mandating that they would have to reach a series of milestones before they can be cleared to play again.
+A player would first need to be able to return to a baseline of symptoms and show that they have full control of cognitive and balance functions, ESPN reported.

 There are a number of other milestones along the way, all closely followed by team and league personnel.